noahgibbs/madscience_octopress/source/index.markdown

   application servers, multi-server setups...
 * Video interviews with Ruby deployment experts &mdash; like Al Tobey of DataStax
 * An in-depth Ruby Concurrency Guide with everything you need to know about Ruby processes and threads
-* The Ruby App Server Guide, for choosing your Ruby App Server

 (You can also email me to upgrade at any time.)